Putin Says Ukraine Grain Deal Mostly Helping Rich EU - UrduPoint

 "Almost all the grain exported from Ukraine is sent not to the poorest developing countries, but to EU countries," he told an economic forum in Russia's Pacific port of Vladivostok.

+Ukraine's Foreign Minister Dmytro Kuleba denied Putin's claim, saying "in total, two-thirds of the ships sent are directed to Asia, Africa, and the Middle East".

+He said recovery of Ukrainian food exports through the "grain corridor" had a positive effect on the reduction of prices as in August, after first shipments completed, wheat prices fell by at least five percent.

-Both Ukraine and Russia are two of the biggest exporters of wheat and other grain.
+Ukraine and Russia are two of the world's biggest exporters of wheat and other grain.

+Putin accused European countries of acting as "colonialists" and said they "once again simply deceived developing countries".

+"With this approach, the scale of food problems in the world will only grow," Putin said.